open-contracting/infrastructure/docs/index.md

 This Open Contracting for Infrastructure Data Standards (OC4IDS) Toolkit will show you how to:

-* Publish standardised data on infrastructure projects and contracts using OC4IDS and OCDS.
+* [Publish standardised data](guidance/publishing-from-portal.md)) on infrastructure projects and contracts using the CoST IDS and OCDS.

 * Extract [infrastructure contracting data from existing procurement portals](guidance/contracts-to-projects.md);